Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Introduction

-Even if we were to assume that IA companies take seriously their role as a pillar of civic society, the existence of such capabilities and infrastructure incentivizes authoritarian capture of platforms.
-There may be a temptation to search for algorithmic or policy interventions that can act as guardrails around AI technologies.
-But given the lack of transparency around how these models are trained by private corporations, identifying and enforcing such interventions become challenging.
-Also, many of the harms must be understood in the context of the IA platforms where these AI models are deployed and in context of their complex interactions with people searching for information.
-We must also not take it for granted that these AI technologies necessarily have a beneficial role in IA and must leave room for refusal of their deployment~\citep{barocas2020not}.
-Finally, while AI capabilities may make IA platforms more attractive for capture, the risk does not go away simply by their exclusion from the platform.
-Therefore, we posit that the IA platforms are more meaningful sites for systemic mitigation.
-We ask: ``\emph{What is the alternative IA infrastructure that we must reimagine and realize in practice as a form of mitigation for authoritarian capture of IA platforms?}''.
+While AI capabilities may make IA platforms more attractive for capture, the risk of capture is salient to IA platforms more generally.
+Algorithmic or policy interventions for AI technologies alone are unlikely to be sufficient; and safeguarding AI models from oppressive ideological imposition by their owners is inherently difficult given the lack of transparency around how these models are trained by private corporations.
+Instead, these risks are better analyzed and addressed in the context of the IA platforms where these models are deployed and in the context of their complex interactions with people and information.
+Centering the IA platform also crucially leaves room for refusal to deploy these models as a valid form of resistance~\cite{barocas2020not}.
+Therefore, we ask: ``\emph{What is the alternative IA infrastructure that we should reimagine and realize in practice to mitigate authoritarian capture of IA platforms?}''.